Summer's Cool for High School Students

 - Game Theory Lab

-Economic transactions are “games” in which “players” compete or cooperate.
-How can a rational choice be made, in particular for a business organization, while taking into consideration a variety of possible decisions by partners and competitors?
-Students will be asked to put themselves in the shoes of a CEO facing an important dilemma and to present their conclusions to a senior representative of the Italian business community
+Doing business is like playing chess.
+In order to beat the competition in your industry you have to foresee what other companies will do and make your move accordingly.
+In this lab students will learn how can an optimal choice be made, in particular for a business organization, while taking into consideration a variety of possible decisions by partners and competitors.
+At the end on the week students will be asked to put themselves in the shoes of a CEO facing an important dilemma and to present their conclusions to a senior representative of the Italian business community.

-Students select 2 different subjects from among the options available.
-Attendees receive 12 classroom hours per week: each course will consist of 4 morning sessions (lectures and exercises) and 3 afternoon team-working sessions on a specific project (one afternoon session will be dedicated to a company visit).
+Attendees receive 12 classroom hours per week: each course will consist of four morning sessions (lectures and exercises) and two afternoon team-working sessions on a specific project (one afternoon session will be dedicated to a company visit/field trip).
 Teams will present their projects to a manager or an entrepreneur for feedback on Friday morning.